Table of contents

-When thinking about SEO, Google is top of mind since it accounts for close to 90% of the global search engine market.
+When thinking about SEO, Google comes first to mind since it accounts for close to 90% of the global search engine market.
 As the largest, most used search engine, most businesses are looking to rank there.

 There are other Google tools that you can use to help your grocery store:

-- A Google Business Profile allows you to create an online profile with a location, phone number, business hours, photos, and, maybe most importantly, customer reviews.
-To maximize the quality and impact of reviews, Google recommends creating and verifying your online profile first.
+- A Google Business Profile allows you to create an online profile with a location, phone number, business hours, photos and, maybe most importantly, customer reviews.
+To maximise the quality and impact of reviews, Google recommends creating and verifying your online profile first.
 Then you can encourage shoppers to leave reviews, and you can even respond to feedback.

 Other marketing avenues, such as email and social media, can also be strong drivers of traffic and revenue.
 Use Square Marketing to highlight your online store or inventory in social media posts or email campaigns.
-The tool allows you to expand your reach with personalized messaging as well as automated campaigns that can be sent via email or text message.
+The tool allows you to expand your reach with personalised messaging, as well as automated campaigns that can be sent via email or SMS.
 It’s just one more way to interact with your shoppers at a time that works for them.

 One of the biggest revenue gains for many grocery stores is in the form of omnichannel retail.
 By providing in-person and online shopping experience options, your store can potentially grow its customer base.

-There are three primary methods of omnichannel retail that are proven to have a significant revenue impact:
+Three primary methods of omnichannel retail are proven to have a significant revenue impact:

-- Curbside grocery pickup.
+- Pickup.
 The convenience factor of curbside pickup can encourage more frequent ordering and help the bottom line with minimum order requirements or fees for small orders.

 - Online ordering with in-store pickup.
 Here’s the beauty of this option, known as buy online, pick up in-store (BOPIS): Customers can do the bulk of their primary shopping online and still come into the store for pickup and buy additional items.
 Oftentimes, these additional purchases are higher-margin items, such as food picked up from the deli or snacks grabbed from the checkout displays.

-- Loyalty programs, including points, promos, and coupons.
+- Loyalty programs, including points, promos and coupons.
 Customer loyalty is expected in the grocery business.
-Square Loyalty allows customers to accrue points and help you generate reports on the best customers to entice them with additional offers.
+Square Loyalty allows customers to accrue points and helps you generate reports on the best customers to entice them with additional offers.

 Actionable tips to add revenue